-The Lifelinks Program at The Arc of Alameda County introduces people with intellectual and developmental disabilities to the game of golf.
+The Lifelinks Program at The Arc of the East Bay introduces people with intellectual and developmental disabilities to the game of golf.

 With guidance from PGA Professionals, volunteers provide Lifelinks participants with basic instruction on swing mechanics, chipping and putting.